analogdevicesinc/MaximAI_Documentation/Guides/MAX78000 Motor Monitoring Case Study with SampleMotorDataLimerick Dataset.md

 Basic principle of this post processing is using the reconstruction loss (RL) level to detect any fault and therefore a pre-determined/learned threshold is needed for the decision boundary.
 Using training samples' RL percentiles is practical and a sample evaluaiton script is also added to  [training repository](https://github.com/MaximIntegratedAI/ai8x-training/), (`notebooks/AutoEncoder_Evaluation.ipynb`) to demonstrate this post-processing and performance evaluation steps.

-Several performance metrics like balanced accuracy (BA) (average of True Positive Rate (TPR) and True Negative Rate (TNR)) and False Positive Rate (FPR), F1 score etc are evaluated in this notebook.
-Some samples for the SampleMotorDataLimerick dataset is as follows:
+Several performance metrics like balanced accuracy (average of True Positive Rate and True Negative Rate) and False Positive Rate, F1 score etc are evaluated in this notebook.
+Some evaluation plots for the SampleMotorDataLimerick dataset is as follows:

 <p align="center">
     <img src="resources/SampleMotorDataLimerick_RL.png" width="500">